djw8605/djw8605.github.com/_posts/2022-01-22-improving-geoip.markdown

 [Cloudflare Workers](https://workers.cloudflare.com/) are designed to run at Cloudflare's many colocation facilities near the client.
 Cloudflare directs a client's request to a nearby data center using DNS.
 Each request is annotaed with an approximate location of the client, as well as the colocation center that received the request.
 Cloudflare uses a GeoIP database much like MaxMind, but it also falls back to the colocation site that the request was serviced.

 I wrote a Cloudflare worker, [`cache-locator`](https://github.com/djw8605/cache-locator), which calculates the nearest cache to the client.
 It uses the GeoIP location of the client to calculate the ordered list of nearest caches.
-If the GeoIP fails for a location, the incoming request to the worker will not be annotated with the location but will include the `AITA` airport code of the colocation center that received the client request.
+If the GeoIP fails for a location, the incoming request to the worker will not be annotated with the location but will include the `IATA` airport code of the colocation center that received the client request.
 We then return the ordered list of nearest caches to the airport.

 We imported a [database of airport codes](https://www.partow.net/miscellaneous/airportdatabase/) to locations that is pubically available.
-The database is stored in the [Cloudflare Key-Value](https://developers.cloudflare.com/workers/learning/how-kv-works), keyed by the `AITA` code of the airport.
+The database is stored in the [Cloudflare Key-Value](https://developers.cloudflare.com/workers/learning/how-kv-works), keyed by the `IATA` code of the airport.

 Evaluation
 ----------